irahorecka/gardenofrecipes/recipes/md/best-ever-waffles.md

 3. Sift flour, salt, sugar, and baking powder
 4. Mix the milk mixture into the dry ingredients
 5. Bake in a greased waffle iron
-6. May also be used as pancake batter